MicrosoftDocs/security/operations/incident-response-playbook-phishing.md

 > [!NOTE]
 > Accounts that are members of the **View-Only Audit Logs** or **Audit Logs** role groups only in the the Microsoft Defender portal or the Microsoft Purview compliance portal won't be able to search the Microsoft 365 audit log.
 In this scenario, you must assign permissions in Exchange Online.
 For more information, see [Before you search the audit log](/microsoft-365/compliance/search-the-audit-log-in-security-and-compliance#before-you-search-the-audit-log).

-if you're unsure about the role groups to use, see [Find the permissions required to run any Exchange cmdlet](/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).
+If you're unsure about the role groups to use, see [Find the permissions required to run any Exchange cmdlet](/powershell/exchange/exchange-server/find-exchange-cmdlet-permissions).

 ### Microsoft Defender for Endpoint

-If you have Microsoft Defender for Endpoint (MDE), you should leverage it for this flow.
+If you have Microsoft Defender for Endpoint (MDE), you should use it for this flow.
 For more information, see [Tackling phishing with signal-sharing and machine learning](https://www.microsoft.com/security/blog/2018/12/19/tackling-phishing-with-signal-sharing-and-machine-learning/).

 ## System requirements